 Almond Flour: I haven't tested this recipe with anything but almond flour and I'm hesitant to give any substitutions because various non-wheat flours will absorb ingredients differently.
 For example, if you wanted to use coconut flour, you would really need to rework the recipe because coconut flour is very absorbent.

-Egg: If you need to omit the egg, I would use 2 tsp of olive oil and 2 Tablespoons of water in place of the large egg.
+Egg: If you need to omit the egg, I would use 2 teaspoon of olive oil and 2 Tablespoons of water in place of the large egg.
 When doing this, adjust your almond flour so that the end result is dough that forms a ball and isn't too sticky.

 Olive Oil: You can use any kind of liquid oil that you like if you don't want to use olive oil.
 Avocado oil is another great choice.
 While you can omit the oil to cut down on the fat, the little bit of oil really did improve the taste/texture and pliability of the dough in my opinion.